sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 }
 ```

->`@odata.type`: a URI that identifies the type of the property or object
+>`@odata.type`: a URI that identifies the type of the property or object.

->`@odata.id`: an annotation that contains the entity-id
+>`@odata.id`: an annotation that contains the entity-id.
 More details can be found [here](http://docs.oasis-open.org/odata/odata-json-format/v4.0/cs01/odata-json-format-v4.0-cs01.html#_Toc36546468).

 >`AffectedEntity`: A navigation property that allows applications to navigate from an `ErrorArchive` entity to an entity in the offline store that is affected by the error.